-This report presents information gathered to date in support on the scrutiny review of Disabled Access to York's Heritage & Cultural Offer, together with the Task Group's draft recommendations for their consideration.
+1. This report presents the findings from the recently completed scrutiny review of Disabled Access to York's Heritage & Cultural Offer, and asks the Committee to agree the Task Group's draft recommendations, to enable the final report to be presented to a future meeting of Cabinet.